-"Lofty" Whittaker is the 19 year old drum-major on the left practicing with the Band of HMS Caledonia for the Parade at Ibrox in front of the King:
+"Lofty" Whittaker is the 19 year old drum-major on the right practicing with the Band of HMS Caledonia for the Parade at Ibrox in front of the King:

 father often recounted the day at Ibrox, in front of the King , when he